dex2dot0/community-plugin-docs/website/docs/intro.md

 ### Introduction

-This Plugin was built in an effort to help the community rapidly create ideas in Encompass.
+This Plugin was built in an effort to help the community rapidly create and implement ideas in Encompass.
+This inclues a collection of tools that can be used to help you manage, automate, and adminster Encompass.
+More information on each tool, its functionality, and settings configuration can be found in this section.

 ### Tutorials